juhele/GIStopics/README.md

 Brief description: use GPS (EPSG:4326) waypoint data roughly defining planned path and perform helicopter flight simulation - e.g.:

-- generate route points according to time / speed preset - there is constant time interval between points (usually 1 second), and there is planned speed like 100 km/h but the speed is not constant in real condition and is lower especially in the turns
+- generate route points according to time / speed preset - there is constant time interval between points (usually 1 second), and there is planned speed like 100 km/h but the speed is not constant in real condition and is lower especially in the turns (data for analyses will be released later)

 - add some flight inaccuracy (the flight path is never straight)